rmbolger/Posh-ACME/docs/Plugins/Akamai.md

 Specify API values individually using `AKHost`, `AKClientToken`, and `AKAccessToken` as string values and `AKClientSecret` as a SecureString value

-*NOTE: The `AKClientSecretInsecure` parameter is still supported but should be considered deprecated and may be removed in a future major release.*
+*NOTE: The `AKClientSecretInsecure` parameter is deprecated and will be removed in the next major module version.
+Please migrate to the Secure parameter set.*

 ```powershell
 $secret = Read-Host "Client Secret" -AsSecureString